BoSmallEar/sharp2022/README.md

 ```

-> This project is adapted from the code for [Implict Feature Networks](https://virtualhumans.mpi-inf.mpg.de/ifnets/) by [Chibane et. al. CVPR'20], and uses libraries for [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks) by [Mescheder et. al. CVPR'19]
+> This project is built upon the code for the following awesome projects:
+- [Implict Feature Networks](https://virtualhumans.mpi-inf.mpg.de/ifnets/) by [Chibane et. al. CVPR'20]
+- [Convolutional Occupancy Networks](https://github.com/autonomousvision/convolutional_occupancy_networks) by [Peng et. al. ECCV'20]
+- [SMPL](https://smpl.is.tue.mpg.de/) model by [Loper et. al. SIGGRAPH Asia'15] and its [PyTorch extension](https://github.com/gulvarol/smplpytorch)
-> and the ShapeNet data preprocessed for [DISN](https://github.com/Xharlie/DISN) by [Xu et. al. NeurIPS'19], please cite them if you use our code.
+> Please cite them if you use our code.
 ## Installation

 Please clone the repository and navigate into it in your terminal, its location is assumed for all subsequent commands.
 We use `pytorch 1.8.1` with `cuda 10.2` to build the environment, please install the following dependencies